-Surveillance departments have long been a central component of the "operational forces" of police and intelligence services.
+Surveillance departments have long been a central division 6 (Operational Services), who process around component of the "operational forces" of police and 250 surveillance jobs a year. intelligence services.
 They devour a lot of money and have considerable technical facilities.
-The civil servants employed by them are professionals and have been trained for this work.
-Some do nothing else, the surveillance of people is their everyday life, and the question of what the surveillance is actually about is secondary.
-They provide a lot of data-sometimes more than the authorities can analyze-but they can also become targets as, unlike the "technical means," they not only surveil, but can also be surveilled themselves.
+The civil servants The Berlin Office for the Protection of the Constitution employed by them are professionals and have been (BfV) presumably has two active surveillance squads. trained for this work.
+Some do nothing else, the surveil-In addition, there are the Federal Police ("Mobile lance of people is their everyday life, and the question Search Unit", MFE), Customs Criminal Police Office, of what the surveillance is actually about is secondary. authorities in other federal States with guest appear-They provide a lot of data-sometimes more than the ances and finally the MEK of the Federal Criminal authorities can analyze-but they can also become targets as, unlike the "technical means," they not only surveil, but can also be surveilled themselves.
 They communicate over the radio.
 They use vehicles that can attract attention, as can the operators themselves, which is called being "burned" in technical jargon.
 Their approach inevitably involves certain consistencies that the target can become aware of.